BagritsevichStepan/tree-transformer-cli/README.md

 # Tree Transformer

-The repository contains a solution of the [2 test task](https://gist.github.com/mmazurkevich/cff4726d088589e6990088000fbe210f) in [Workspace Model Metadata Storage Team](https://internship.jetbrains.com/projects/1327/).
+The repository contains the implementation of CLI that can generate, print and save trees.
+Also calculates the list of transformations required to get the second tree from the first.

-Technologies that were used: Java Serialization, [Picocli](https://picocli.info), JUnit.
+Technologies that were used: Java Serialization, [Picocli](https://picocli.info).

 ## Links
 * [Usage](#usage)